The Discover it® Secured Credit Card Review: Is It A Good Value?

 Discover it® Secured vs Capital One® Secured Mastercard®

 The Capital One® Secured Mastercard® is another top-notch secured credit card that may be perfect for individuals in need of a higher credit limit.
 While most secured credit cards will extend a credit limit equal to one’s security deposit, Capital One provides the option to give users a little extra credit line.
 If you deposit more than your minimum required amount you can get your credit line extended even further.
-The minimum amount will vary between $49, $99, and $200 – based entirely on your creditworthiness.
+The minimum amount will vary between $49, $99, and $200 (note, you’ll need access to an authorized bank account to make your security deposit).
 Unlike the Discover it® Secured, the Capital One® Secured Mastercard® isn’t a rewards credit card.
 Therefore, you will not receive any money back by using the card.
 As long as you don’t need the extra credit line the Capital One® Secured Mastercard® offers, we recommended the Discover it® Secured from a pure value standpoint.

 Discover it® Secured vs Citi® Secured Mastercard®